oscal-compass/compliance-trestle-demos/trestle_task_cis_xlsx_to_oscal_cd/README.md

 ### Command line demo

+This command line demo takes a sample CIS Benchmark (xlsx) and uses the trestle command line to transform into an OSCAL Component Definition (json)

-Install compliance-trestle, ideally in a python virtual environment.
+- Install compliance-trestle, ideally in a python virtual environment.

 ```
 > python -m venv venv.compliance-trestle-demos